uktrade/streampq/README.md

 - CTRL+C behaves as expected during queries - a `KeyboardInterrupt` is raised.

-- Every effort is made to cancel running queries on CTRL+C or errors.
+- Every effort is made to cancel running queries on CTRL+C or errors - so the server doesn't continue needlessly using resources.

 ## Installation